Ahmad-Sai/Huffman-Code/README.md

 **What is Huffman Coding?**

-Huffman coding is an algorithim that performs dataloss compression.
+Huffman coding is an algorithim that performs lossless data compression.
+The huffman coding algorithim generates binary codes for each letter in a specific text file based on its frequency.
+More freuqenc characters receive a smaller huffman code, whereas low frequenecy characters get long huffman codes.
+The huffman code algorithim was designed so that no two huffman codes of a specif character are the same, which gives it its strength.
+Having unqiue huffman codes for each character means that perform compression and decomrpession on a file is with the use of _trees_ is quick and easy.

 Original file is: 14990 bytes: